mausimus/slang-shaders/bezel/koko-aio/docs-ng.md

     Uniform noise: Balanced noise that ranges from -x to +x.
     Snow noise: Sparkling/Rarefied noise

+**Megadrive fake transparencies:**<br>
+    Detect patterns used in some Megadrive/Genesis games to fake transparent colors and blends them.

+    Overridden X(Y)-sharpness: The lower, the blurrier.

 **Glow/Blur:**<br>
     Emulate the CRT glowing "feature", so that the brighter areas of<br>